nxtman123/react-calculator/README.md

-# react-calculator
+# Calculator

-A demo calculator in React
+A demo calculator app in React.
+Made in a few days for school.